Cvrwed/Fake-Discord-Stealer/README.md

     - Randomly select rare and common badges

-    - Generate a random phone (Only US for now)
+    - Generate a random phone (Random countrys)

     - Randomly bool True or false (2FA)

-    - Generate a random IPv4
+    - Generate a random IPv4 (Only US for now)

     - Latitude and longitude